chrplr/PCBS/docs/first-things-first.rst

 Students are expected to know how to open a terminal and `navigate in the file system <http://linuxcommand.org/lc3_lts0020.php>`__ and to know how to view and edit text files with a text editor such as `Sublime Text <https://www.sublimetext.com>`__.

 They should  acquainted with basic programming concepts: instructions, variables, tests (if..then..else), loops (while and for).
-Check out  starting-from-scratch_ or the pointers listed in resources_:
+Check out :doc:`scratch/Starting-from-Scratch` or the pointers listed in :doc:`resources`